erdavids/Applitools-Hackathon-2019/README.md

 ## Tools

 **Applitools** is an amazing tool that allows you to find visual differences between screenshots of an application.
 At some point you will set a *baseline*, or expected image, for a particular view.
 On future test runs, you'll compare *checkpoints* against the baseline.
+Applitools will show you issues that can be found with other tools, but also issues that would have been missed otherwise.

 You can find out more about Applitools [here](https://applitools.com/).